teivah/gossip-glomers/README.md

 [Solution](https://github.com/teivah/gossip-glomers/blob/main/challenge-3c-broadcast/main.go)

 Same code as [#3b](#3b--multi-node-broadcast).
-It turns out that a dumb solution to broadcast to all the nodes also tackles solves network partition issues 😅.
+It turns out that a dumb solution to broadcast to all the nodes also solves network partition issues 😅.
 Same as before, in [#3d](#3d--efficient-broadcast-part-i), the solution will contain some proper retry.

 ### #3d: Efficient Broadcast, Part I